yelangya/nadjetey.github.io/README.md

 nadjetey.github.io
 ==============

-This is my personal blog.
+This is my personal Jekyll blog, hosted on Github-pages &mdash; [view](http://nadjetey.github.io/).

 ## About site
 This blog is power by [Jekyll](http://jekyllrb.com/) & [Wangana](https://github.com/nadjetey/wangana) theme and